schreiaj/sinatra-base/README.markdown

 # Sinatra Base
 This is a project I use for setting up new sinatra projects.

+## About

+This is a basic set up for using Sinatra and CouchDB together, it contains a handful of generators for making models, routes, and views as well as generating test scripts.

+## Requirements

+This uses CouchDB so you will have to have it installed on your system.
+It will automatically be started by foreman.

 ## Generators